|Graduate Studies Home||Your Steps to Success||GTA Guidelines|

 - However, you still need to complete your Application for Degree Form and submit it to the UMD Graduate School Office on or before the first working day of the month in which you intend to graduate.
 The form is currently NOT downloadable and you need to get it from Graduate School.

-- If you want to take part in Commencement, you need to submit the Application for Degree Form and the Commencement Attendance Questionnaire on Grad School web by March 1.
+- If you want to take part in Commencement, you need to submit the Commencement Attendance Questionnaire by March 1.
+More details can be found at the Graduate School page.

 - Before the Final Examination (e. i., your defense) you need to request the Graduation Packet from the Graduate School at least two weeks before the defense date (more info here).
 Please talk to your Advisor and/or DGS about it early enough.
 Your Advisor will take care of the paperwork after the defense .